Semester in D.C.: Alumni

 - Share what you know.
 Are you on an e-mail list with information about meetings or jobs?
 Do you belong to an association in which students or new attorneys could participate?
 These sources of information are invaluable to students – tell us about them, and we’ll pass the information along and post it on our Facebook and LinkedIn pages.

 Please let us know if you have any questions.
-We look forward to seeing or hearing from you soon.
+We look forward to working with you to support our students.